DonRumata710/LogManager/README.md

 - `lineRegex` - regular expression describing the entire log line when no separator is provided.
 Capturing groups correspond to fields in order.
 - `timeFieldIndex` - zero-based index of the timestamp field.
-- `timeRegex` - pattern used to parse the timestamp.
+- `timeMask` - pattern used to parse the timestamp.
 Std::chrono::parse format is used.
+- `timeFractionalDigits` - number of digits after the decimal point in the timestamp, used to parse fractional seconds.
 - `fields` - array of field definitions.
 Each entry contains a `name`, a regular expression `regex` and the Qt type for the value.